 Rain Barrel Communications is a New York-based consultancy created in 2008 by Directors Robert David Cohen and Paul Hoeffel, after long careers in journalism and at the United Nations.
 Paula Claycomb, who also had a distinguished career at the United Nations, became our third Director in June 2017.
-Rain Barrel boasts a growing roster of Associates, all accomplished friends and colleagues, who share our vision of social justice in a world in dramatic transition.
+Rain Barrel boasts a growing Network of associates, all accomplished friends and colleagues, who share our vision of social justice in a world in dramatic transition.

 My life has been privileged: writing, reporting, traveling and searching for justice and citizenship in the bigger world.